Mambo-Tox sold to Cawood Scientific

 UK soil analysis consultancy Mambo-Tox has been acquired by Cawood Scientific, in a deal advised by BCMS.

 Mambo-Tox is a contract research organisation which evolved from a University of Southampton spin-out to specialise in soil ecotoxicology evaluation.
-At the time of the transaction in 2017, it employed 15 staff based in the city’s university science park, serving a client base including some of the world’s largest agrichemical producers.
+At the time of the transaction, it employed 15 staff based in the city’s university science park, serving a client base including some of the world’s largest agrichemical producers.

 Bracknell-headquartered Cawood Scientific, backed by Inflexion Private Equity, is the UK’s largest independent provider of analytical laboratory testing services for land-based industries.
 Cawood’s business units are variously involved with animal nutrition, veterinary diagnostics, and environmental monitoring services.